-If staff have any concerns about sexual violence or sexual harassment, or a child makes a report to them, Trinity St Peter's will make decisions on a case-by-case basis, with the DSL (or a deputy) taking a leading role and using their professional judgment, supported by other agencies, such as children's social care and the police as required.
+If staff have any concerns about sexual violence or sexual harassment, or a child makes a report to them, Trinity St Peter's will make decisions on a case-by-case basis, with the DSL (or a deputy) taking a leading role and using their professional judgment, supported by other agencies, such as Sefton Children's Help and Advice Team (CHAT) and the police as required.
 The management of children and young people who display sexually harmful behaviour is complex and Trinity St Peter's will work with other relevant agencies to maintain the safety of the whole school community.